SAP-samples/teched2022-XP262/exercises/ex3/README.md

   ![Change the date filter ](./images/date_filter.png)

-This filter will remain active throughout your browsing session; meanwhile, you can remove it at any time.
+This filter will remain active throughout your browsing session but you can remove it at any time.

 4. Let's first a look at the actual log output of your application before you can explore some monitoring visualisations and insights yourself.

   👉 Navigate to the **Request and Logs** tab.

 5. Let's try out a few different things with the logs.
-Let's see, how many newly created Business Partners your application has processed today.
+Let's see how many newly created Business Partners your application has processed today.

   👉 Add a new filter by clicking **Add filter** next to the component name filter you just added.
 Choose **msg** as the field name, Operator **is** as the operator, and enter **event caught** as the field value.

   ![Add msg filter](./images/add_msg_filter.png)

   ![Output for application logs that contain "event caught" in their msg](./images/app_logs_events_caught.png)

-  his should give you a good idea, for example, when your application has been started and bulk-processed all the events in your SAP Event Mesh Queue.
+  This should give you a good idea, for example, when your application has been started and bulk-processed all the events in your SAP Event Mesh Queue.
 All of the events also contain business partners created by others in the SAP S/4HANA system.

   👉 Change the **msg* filter you have just created and adjust the value entry to one of the business partners you have created.
 That way you can follow along how which operations (processing event, reading from SAP S/4HANA through SAP Cloud Connector, updating table in HDI Container on SAP HANA Cloud) have been made for a single business partner.